-How to say “Good morning” in Japanese – 10 ways to greet people
+How to say “Good morning” in Japanese: Greetings for every occasion

 Good morning!
 Or, as they say in Japan, “おはようございます” (Ohayou gozaimasu).
-Greeting someone in the morning can be more than just a simple hello; it’s a way to express respect, friendliness, and start the day on a positive note.
+Greeting someone in the morning can be more than just a simple hello; it’s a way to express respect, and friendliness, and to start the day on a positive note.

-In Japan, where etiquette and politeness are deeply ingrained in the culture, knowing the right way to say “good morning” is essential.
+In Japan, where etiquette and politeness are deeply ingrained in the culture, knowing the right way to say “Good morning” is essential.
 Here are ten different ways to greet people in Japanese in the morning, ranging from the formal to the casual, and even the colloquial.

 In this article, you will learn 10 popular Japanese greetings, ranging from the proper way to say good morning to introducing yourself correctly.
 We will also share essential advice on how to use these greetings correctly and effectively.